mirror/dd-wrt/src/router/python/Doc/library/sys.rst

-   The trace function is invoked (with *event* set to ``'call'``) whenever a new local scope is entered; it should return a reference to a local trace function to be used that scope, or ``None`` if the scope shouldn't be traced.
+   The trace function is invoked (with *event* set to ``'call'``) whenever a new local scope is entered; it should return a reference to a local trace function to be used for the new scope, or ``None`` if the scope shouldn't be traced.

    The local trace function should return a reference to itself (or to another function for further tracing in that scope), or ``None`` to turn off tracing